tdebarochez/connect-cache/README.md

 - `writeStream(key, callback)` : (optional) used to write cached content as stream
 - `readStream(key, callback)` : (optional) used to read cached datas as stream

+Look at `examples/` folder for examples of bundled storage system.

 Installation
 ------------